 Passengers with disabilities are entitled to park free of charge in the reserved spaces in all car parks at Venice Marco Polo Airport.
 Remember to take the parking permit (issued in accordance with Presidential Decree DPR 495/1992) together with the car park ticket to the information office or to the pay desk in the multi-storey car park.

-You can request assistance at any of the four help points or directly at the check-in desk.
+You can request assistance at any of the five help points or directly at the check-in desk.

 You will receive assistance according to your needs until you board the aircraft.

 - In car park P1S, near to the PRM reserved lots;

 - At the dock (water bus landing stage)